GeneHyde/Food_Fighter/README.md

 # Food_Fighter
-Yea so I wrote almost all if not all of the code in this repository.
+I wrote almost all, if not all of the code in this repository.
 Unfortunatly this is only a framework of the game It has all the peices for a text baised rpg for dungon crawling but it does not have the content (mostly because that wan't my job and writing this whole thing in a quarter was taxing enough).